This post should serve as a warning to anyone who accepts friend requests from people that they do not know.

 How to spot a fake Facebook account.

-Typically, the profile pictures and cover photographs on fake Facebook profiles have a low like count. i.e. Their profile picture will only have one or two likes and there will be no comments on them.
+Typically, the profile pictures and cover photographs on fake Facebook profiles have a low like count.
+In other words, their profile pictures will only have one or two likes, and there will be no comments on them.